We’re going to teach you how to clean a Cricut mat and make it sticky again.

 What happens if you get glue on the edges?

 If you get glue on the edges of the mat, it can get onto the rollers of the machine.
-This can cause odd bumps as the rollers feed the material through, or can even jam and break your machine.
+This can cause odd bumps as the rollers feed the material through, or can even jam and break your cutting machine itself.
 You want to keep those rollers rolling as smoothly as possible so you have the most accurate cuts.

 How do I clean a pink Cricut fabric mat?